 Three Languages in primary school – a trilingual primary school curriculum

-Primary school puts two important challenges ahead of our students: acquiring school skills that will enable them to continue their education in the middle school (in case of education in international schools) or high school (in the case of education in the Polish educational system).
+The International Trilingual School of Warsaw primary school puts two important challenges ahead of our students: acquiring school skills that will enable them to continue their education in the middle school (in case of education in international schools) or high school (in the case of education in the Polish educational system).

-In our school, subjects are taught on the basis of a common curriculum for three languages resulting from a comparison of educational standards of six major curricula (British National Curriculum, American Common Core, Program de l’Education Nationale Française, Finnish Program, IB Program and Polish core curriculum ).
+In ITSW school, subjects are taught on the basis of a common curriculum for three languages resulting from a comparison of educational standards of six major curricula (British National Curriculum, American Common Core, Program de l’Education Nationale Française, Finnish Program, IB Program and Polish core curriculum ).

 The first stage of education (grades 1-3) is the so-called integrated education cycle where the majority of subjects are taught by one teacher for each language part (in the trilingual class there are therefore three different teachers).